 - A silhouette must fly past the moon before the match begins.

 - Defeat your opponent with a Double Flawless without using Block (this means you can’t use Kano’s Knife Toss or Sub-Zero’s Slide).
+You may lose the first round only.

 - Finish your opponent with a Fatality (uppercutting your opponent into The Pit does NOT count as a Fatality).
-Do not use Block in Scorpion’s case — instead, jump up and tap Up twice, timing the second Up as you land.
+Do not use Block in Scorpion’s case; instead, jump up and tap Up twice, timing the second Up as you land.
 Sonya can fight Reptile as of Revision 4.0.

 Reptile possesses the powers and Fatalities of both Scorpion and Sub-Zero, as well as enhanced speed.
 I used Raiden in this scenario because his jump kick has the longest reach, but it *should* work with most characters.
 Wait until Reptile approaches, ducking any projectile he may throw as soon as the round starts, then jump back and do the deepest kick you possibly can, followed by a Torpedo Push (or Superman – whatever you call it in your neck of the woods).
 If the kick is too high, he’ll have enough time to recover and block your TP.
 Reptile’s speed allows him to keep pace with your backwards jump, allowing Raiden’s kick to connect.
 Just don’t get pinned in the corner as I almost did.
 Make sure to finish Reptile with a Fatality in order to receive the bonus points.